CHE3SECAK3/Obsidian_Notebook/Notes/Magnetic Field of a Wire.md

-# Magnetic Field of A
+# Magnetic Field of A Wire